-The 720 members of the EP (MEPs) are elected once every five years.
+The 705 members of the EP (MEPs) are elected once every five years.
 The EP elects a president at the beginning of the term.
 In one legislative period, two presidents serve for a two-and-a-half-year term each, which is usually divided between the two biggest political party groups.
-The current EP president is Roberta Metsola (EPP), having been re-elected in 2024.
+The current EP president is Roberta Metsola (EPP).